sbgn/sbgn/docs/contact.md

 ### For SBGN Editors
 SBGN editors are community elected members responsible for specification development.
-Click [here] (about.md#sbgn-editors) for more details about the SBGN editorial board and how to become one.
+Click [here](about.md#sbgn-editors) for more details about the SBGN editorial board and how to become one.

 | List | Archive  | Info/sign-up
 |--|--|--|